maxblum/hatchjs/README.md

 Hatch.js dual-licensed under AGPL and Hatch Commercial License.
 AGPL means that if you fork the Hatch.js code or write a derivative application (an application which runs on the same CPU process), you must open-source and distribute your project freely under the same AGPL terms.
 Alternatively a commercial closed-source license is available.
 More details on [our website][pricing].

+#### Partner with us

+We believe Hatch.js is a great platform for building social web applications.
+We are actively seeking partnerships with companies to build commercial products for any purpose on top of the platform.
+[Contact us][contact] for more information.

 ## Dependencies

 Hatch.js requires [Node 0.8+][node] and [Redis 2.6+][redis] to be installed.
 Bower is also required to install client-side dependencies.